 Self-compassion and its many benefits

-Any regular visitors to this blog will know two things.
-One: I am a massive advocate of self-compassion and its many benefits.
-And two: self-compassion is not as whimsical as it sounds.
+I’m a massive self-compassion fan, and Any regular visitors here, will know I make no secret of it.
+Although the term sounds whimsical it actually packs quite a psychological punch.
 I’m aware that ‘practising self-compassion’ is the sort of thing we say to ourselves when we lay in bed, flannel on head, nursing a hangover.
 But it’s so much more than constantly letting ourselves off the hook.
 Self-compassion is, at its core, accepting we’re all human, and understanding that humans suffer and fail.

 Although you’d never guess failure and sadness were common feelings on social media.
 Where no one’s ever awake and worried at 4am.
 Where everyone takes long sunny holidays, and life is always on the upwards trajectory.
 But it’s just not true.
 And by reminding ourselves that painful moments are part of life, we feel less isolated and disconnected from others.
 We’re also likely to treat ourselves in a kinder and more compassionate way, as we muddle through the mire of unpleasant emotions.